10 Benefits of Occupational Health and Safety Management Systems

 When employees feel safe at work, they are more likely to feel confident.
-As we’ve discussed, this feeds through to many other areas of their work such as productivity, retention rates, efficiency and lower costs for your organization.
+As we’ve discussed, this feeds through to many other areas of their work such as productivity, efficiency and retention rates.

 Adopting an OHS management system is one way of building confidence that complements other actions you can take.
 For example, you could apply for an AS/NZS 4801 and/or OHSAS 18001 certification for your business as a way of showing staff that you are committed to workplace safety.
 These certifications are some of the best routes towards setting up formal procedures for managing health and safety risks.

 If employees see that you are actively looking after their health and safety, relations and confidence will improve.
 This will lead to a more productive, more efficient workforce.

 According to a poll from YouGov Omnibus, almost 90 percent of Aussies believe that businesses have a responsibility to do social good.
 This finding suggests that Australian brands should put corporate social responsibility (CSR) at the heart of their agenda.